Motorcyclist critically injured in Coromandel crash

-A motorcyclist has been critically injured after their bike and a van collided on the Thames Coast Rd.
+A motorcyclist has been critically injured after their bike and a car collided on the Thames Coast Rd.

 The crash is expected to cause headaches for holidaymakers heading home or to the Coromandel as police will close the road to carry out their crash investigation.